 Hit By a Stroke After Rebounding from HIV

-Brian is one of many real people used in the CDC’s “Tips from Former Smokers” campaign.
+Brian is one of many real people used in the CDC’s “” campaign.
 HIV was recently added to agency's list of chronic conditions to target with anti-smoking messages, including asthma, cancer, COPD, and cardiovascular disease.
 Pregnant women are also included in the social media push.

 Brian, 43, wound up in the hospital after being diagnosed with HIV.
 But soon, doctors had his disease under control.
 He rebounded, went back to work, and began to feel “invincible.”
 Quitting his three decade smoking habit was hardly a priority.

 Then and nearly lost his life.